 - 1. Local authorities need a prudent level of 'working capital' to maintain adequate cash flow and meet unforeseen expenditure.
-It is projected that the Council will have general balances of about £7.9m at the end of this financial year, representing around 1.6% of the Council's gross revenue expenditure. - 2.
-We have noted, on more than one occasion, that due to the turbulent circumstances we will be facing in the years ahead, that it is appropriate to keep sums in reserve in order to deal with problems that could arise. - 3.
-Nothing has happened in the meantime to change this opinion, with the continuous increase in demand for care services, homelessness and waste mean that the risk continues.
-Therefore, the need to ensure that we have appropriate balances to deal with any financial shocks is still relevant. - 4.
+It is projected that the Council will have general balances of about £7.9m at the end of this financial year, representing around 1.5% of the Council's gross revenue expenditure. - 2.
+We have noted, on more than one occasion, that due to the turbulent circumstances we will be facing in the years ahead, it is appropriate to keep sums in reserve in order to deal with problems that could arise. - 3.
+Nothing has happened in the meantime to change this opinion, as the continuous increase in demand for care services, homelessness and waste means that the risk continues.
+Therefore, the need to ensure that we have appropriate balances to deal with any financial shock is still relevant. - 4.
 The Council has a number of specific reserves established to meet specific expenditure needs.
-These are also part of the Council's budget of course, and have been scrutinised annually.
-Attention was given to the specific reserves by the Cabinet on 14 June 2022 and also the Governance and Audit Committee on 30 June 2022, when it was approved to transfer £746k from reserves to assist the Highways and Municipal Department that was overspending in 2021/22 and transfer £105k to the Council's general balances.
-I review the level of these reserves continually, and it is intended to hold another review by May 2023, to consider how much scope there will be for the Council to change its priorities within these reserves. - 5.
+These are also part of the Council's budget, of course, and have been scrutinised annually.
+Attention was given to the specific reserves by the Governance and Audit Committee on 25 May 2023 and the Cabinet on 13 June 2023, when it was approved to transfer £3.918 million from reserves to be used in its entirety to assist the departments that had overspent in 2022/23.
+I review the level of these reserves continually, and the intention is to conduct another review by May 2024, to consider how much scope there will be for the Council to change its priorities within these reserves. - 5.
+During 2024/25 there is an intention to use almost £5m from the 'Financial Strategy Fund' to bridge the budget and the savings that have been identified but will not be achieved until 2025/26.
+This fund has been established specifically to deal with such eventualities as they arise. - 6.
 In their report "Meeting the Financial Challenges facing Local Authorities in Wales" (2014), the Wales Audit stated (in paragraph 1.8):